tlswg/tls13-spec/draft-ietf-tls-tls13.md

 MUST behave in one of three ways:

 - Ignore the extension and return a regular 1-RTT response.
-The server then ignores early data by attempting to decrypt received records in the handshake traffic keys until it is able to receive the client's second flight and complete an ordinary 1-RTT handshake, skipping records that fail to decrypt, up to the configured max_early_data_size.
+The server then skips past early data by attempting to deprotect received records using the handshake traffic keys, discarding records which fail deprotection (up to the configured max_early_data_size).
+  Once a record is deprotected
+  successfully, it is treated as the start of the client's second flight and the the server proceeds as with an ordinary 1-RTT handshake.

 - Request that the client send another ClientHello by responding with a HelloRetryRequest.
 A client MUST NOT include the "early_data" extension in